imageworks/OpenColorIO-Configs/aces_1.0.1/README.md

 ### Utility

+##### Description

-- Description: A collection of colorspaces that are used to facilitate the creation of LUTs and other basic functionality.
+A collection of colorspaces that are used to facilitate the creation of LUTs and other basic functionality.

-- Technical information:
+##### Technical information

 - The 'Log2 xx nits Shaper' and 'Dolby PQ xx nits Shaper' spaces cover the linear range centered around 18% grey.
 The 48 nits spaces cover -6.5 stops (0.0028125) to +6.5 stops(16.291740).
 The 1000 nits spaces cover -12 stops to +10 stops.
 The 2000 nits spaces cover -12 stops to +11 stops.
 The 4000 nits spaces cover -12 stops to +12 stops.
 - The LMT shaper spaces cover the linear range going from 10 stops below 18% grey (0.00017578125) to 6.5 stops above 18% grey (16.291740)
-	- The colorspaces that start with "Linear - " will convert to or from a specific gamut but not apply a transfer function.
+- The colorspaces starting with 'Linear - ' will convert to or from a specific gamut but not apply a transfer function.
-	- The colorspaces that start with "Curve - " will apply a transfer function but not convert between gamuts.
+- The colorspaces starting with 'Curve - ' will apply a transfer function but not convert between gamuts.

 ### Roles

+##### Description

-- Description: The role colorspaces are aliases to the colorspaces used for the OCIO 'roles' functionality.
+The role colorspaces are aliases to the colorspaces used for the *OCIO* 'roles' functionality.

 ### Aliases

+##### Description

-- Description: The alias colorspaces are named with all lower-case letters and no spaces, dashes, parentheses or other characters that would not work well in a filename.
+The alias colorspaces are named with all lower-case letters and no spaces, dashes, parentheses or other characters that would not work well in a filename.
 They are only references, aliases for the base colorspaces with more user-friendly names.
 These spaces were added to enable OCIO's token-based colorspace / filename matching.

 - These colorspaces should not generally be used by most artists.

 Roles
 -

-The standard OCIO roles are defined.
+The standard *OCIO* roles are defined.
 They role assignments are:

-- color_picking: Output - Rec.709
+- **color_picking**: Output - Rec.709
-- color_timing: ACEScc
+- **color_timing**: ACEScc
-- compositing_log: ACEScc
+- **compositing_log**: ACEScc
-- data: Raw
+- **data**: Raw
-- default: ACES2065-1
+- **default**: ACES2065-1
-- matte_paint: ACEScc
+- **matte_paint**: ACEScc
-- reference: Raw
+- **reference**: Raw
-- scene_linear: ACEScg
+- **scene_linear**: ACEScg
-- texture_paint: Raw
+- **texture_paint**: Raw

 Additionally, a number of colorspaces that are gaining wider adoption have been added to the config.
 Their names and assignment are:

-- compositing_linear: ACEScg
+- **compositing_linear**: ACEScg
-- rendering: ACEScg
+- **rendering**: ACEScg

 Displays and Views
 -

 The default config has one Display named **ACES**, which contains the following Views / colorspaces:

 - sRGB D60 sim., colorspace: sRGB (D60 sim.)